 Expenses are only half the story.
 You need to make a living, too!

 Too many photographers sell themselves short because they feel guilty charging higher rates for their work.
 Remember: You matter.
 You are worth it.
 You are a professional.
 You deserve to make the salary you require.

-What is your necessary income?
-If you haven’t figured that out by now, it’s a great time to start.
+If you haven’t figured your necessary income by now, it’s a great time to start.
 There are a ton of personal budgeting tools out there to help you break down your personal budget and salary goals.
-The NPPA calculator includes a section for you to input your target income.
+The NPPA calculator includes a section for you to input your target income, too.

-When all is said and done, most professional photographers can expect to spend less than 1/3 their time actually shooting, some even less than 20%.
+When all is said and done, most professional photographers can spend less than 1/3 of their time actually shooting – some even less than 20%.

 $1,200 is my daily rate.